flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 #### Conclusion {.tabs-close}

-Well, it seems that the NES' synthetic waveforms are nowhere near shaped like the theory dictates.
+Well, it seems that the NES' synthetic waveforms are nowhere near shaped as the theory dictates.
 Does this mean the APU is flawed?
 No!
 The way the APU was designed ended up granting this console unique and identifiable sounds - and these properties, whether intentional or not, made the spectrograms display unusual results.

 As a side note, perfect geometry may be pleasant to look at with our eyes, but curiously enough, our ears are not particularly fond of waveforms with perfect edges! (you may start hearing popping noises).